YimingShu-teay/IDEAM/README.md

 【1】You can use the 200 pre-randomly generated configuration files in `file_save` for testing, or alternatively, randomly generate new scenarios for testing.

-【2】When recording the time consumption, you need to separately track the statistics for C-DFS and LSGM in the same scene, as LSGM includes C-DFS, using `openpyxl.load_workbook` within the LSGM will result in incorrect duration statistics.
+【2】When recording the time consumption, you need to separately track the statistics for C-DFS and LSGM in the same scene, as LSGM includes C-DFS, using `openpyxl` within the LSGM will result in incorrect duration statistics.
 Alternatively, you can use a different statistical method.

 【3】Here are some ppts in `records`,  check them if you find them useful.